-For Erin, a high school English teacher based in San Francisco, one of her class's most important assignments requires no studying, there's no wrong answer, and no score to affect a student's final grade.
+For Erin, a high school English teacher based in San Francisco, one of her class's most important assignments requires no studying, and there's no wrong answer or score to affect a student's final grade.

 Here's how it works: "I asked my students to write their names on the back of a Post-It note [and place it next to the heart that matches their feelings] so I could check in with ones in the bottom two sections.
 I explained the green section as them struggling, but speaking to another adult or trying to work through it themselves."

 She discovered after starting the first few check-ins that it was even more important a task than she realized.